leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Is there a procedure to remove [conjunctivitis](disease_type)?
 - Can an eye surgeon operate on my [conjunctivitis](disease_type)?
 - Can an eye doctor do surgery for my [conjunctivitis](disease_type)?

-## intent: cornealedema-condition-cornearefractive
-- What is corneal edema?
-- My eyes look hazy
-- Why does my cornea look cloudy
-- is corneal edema same as corneal ulcer
-- is corneal swelling normal
-- Why is my eye cloudy?
-- What does corneal edema mean?
-- What is corneal swelling?
-- Why does my eye look hazy?
-- What is the meaning of corneal edema?
-- Tell me more about corneal edema
-- I do not understand about corneal edema
-- I want to find out more about corneal edema
-- What does corneal edema entail?
-- I am confused about corneal edema
-- What type of eye problem is corneal edema?
-- Is corneal edema an eye problem?

 ## intent: cornealedema-causes-cornearefractive
 - What is the cause of corneal edema?